mavryk-network/mavryk-protocol/docs/user/logging.rst

 Configuration File
 ~~~~~~~~~~~~~~~~~~

-See ``octez-node config --help`` for the full schema of the node’s JSON
+See ``mavkit-node config --help`` for the full schema of the node’s JSON
 configuration file.

 In particular the fields: